90327k/Quaternions---The-Right-Tetrahedron-Model/README.md

 This is the base 3D shape that is used. <br>
 Run the code yourself : https://github.com/90327k/Quaternions---The-Right-Tetrahedron-Model/blob/485450730c89791900267395f77e0ff2e80afec5/Base%20Visualisation

-# Quaternions visualised
+# Quaternions Visualised

-# Showcasing the bounds of Quaternions
+# Showcasing the Bounds of Quaternions - The Four Right Tetrahedron Cube

 # Why use a cube?
 Due to its harmonious nature.
 Four right-angled tetrahedrons fit seamlessly within and for good reason!
 To explain why we have to look at how the scalar (w) component interacts.